KainanISantos/hello-world/README.md

 int main(){

-  printf("Hello World!"); //This is the begginning of a colaborative code in C.
+  printf("Hello World!"); //This is the beginning of a colaborative code in C.

 }